Geico has the cheapest annual rate for motorcycle insurance at $411.

 Best motorcycle insurance for most people: Geico

-The best motorcycle insurance for most of New Jersey's riders is Geico.
-On average, we found that Geico has by far the cheapest rates of any of the motorcycle insurers we surveyed.
-Additionally, its many add-on features and quality customer service make it a provider most people should consider.
+The best motorcycle insurance for most New Jersey riders is Geico.
+On average, we found that Geico has by far the cheapest rates of any of the motorcycle insurers we surveyed in the state.
+Additionally, its add-on features and quality customer service make it a provider most people should consider.

-The average cost of motorcycle insurance from Geico is $382 per year — nearly 40% cheaper than the typical price of coverage in New Jersey.
+The average cost of motorcycle insurance from Geico is $411 per year — 37% cheaper than the typical price of coverage in New Jersey.

 In addition to having the most affordable motorcycle insurance in New Jersey, Geico offers a few ways to further reduce the price of your premium.
 You could qualify for a discount if you: